nationalarchives/ds-web-dev/README.md

 # Pull the latest version of all services that are checked out on the main branch
 ./pull.sh

-# Show which branche your services have checked out
+# Show which branches your services have checked out
 ./branches.sh

 # Run the test suite